-- · The scanner is correctly placed in the base. - There is external power or 12 volt host power. - Charge mode is turned on.
-(See "Flash Updates" on page 3-4) - The battery is not bad or deeply discharged.
+- The scanner is correctly placed in the base. - · There is external power or host power. - · The contacts are clean. - Voyager 1202g only: Charge mode is turned on.
+(See "Base Charging Modes" on page 3-6) - Voyager 1202g only: The battery is not bad or deeply discharged.
 In some cases, the scanner's battery may trickle charge to bring it into an acceptable level and then transition to a normal charge cycle.